What Kinds of Support Are Most Supportive?

 Posted June 24, 2014 | Reviewed by Ekua Hagan

 Numerous studies have demonstrated the critical importance of social support for physical and mental health.
 For example, one study showed that stressed middle-aged men with higher levels of available emotional support were significantly less likely to die over a 7-year period than those who lacked such support.
 Another study found that an absence of social support was a major predictor of depression.

 In our everyday lives, we often have opportunities to provide support to friends, family members, or coworkers, but it can be hard to know how to do it in the most effective way.
 Research in social psychology has revealed some principles for giving good support that challenge common assumptions.
 Here are three of them.

 1. Support may be more effective when it's invisible.

-It may seem obvious that people should benefit more from support that they know they are receiving, but research suggests that this is not necessarily the case.
+It may seem obvious that people should benefit more from the support that they know they are receiving, but research suggests that this is not necessarily the case.
 One set of studies found that when participants knew they were receiving support, they experienced greater stress reactivity, and another found that romantic partners actually felt worse after they received support about a personal problem.